 - Concept Stage.
 Bootcamp teams will work in a synchronized manner, with everyone learning a specific skill and then applying that skill to their venture concept on the same day.
 Given this format and the Bootcamp's focus on pre-seed ventures, concepts must be at an early stage of development.
 Students who have already launched their product would probably lack the patience to retrace the steps required to get to that stage.
 If students have questions about whether their concept meets this criterion, they should email Prof. Eisenmann before applying.

 - Deliverables.
 Teams will only be admitted to the Bootcamp if, by Dec.
 18, they have: 1) submitted a specified set of deliverables (described immediately below) of acceptable quality; 2) have met with Prof. Eisenmann to discuss their concept and deliverables; and 3) meet the other criteria listed above.
-The November workshop will provide training in how to create and leverage the deliverables, which will include:
+The November Design Workshop will provide training in how to create and leverage the deliverables, which will include:

 - Notes from prototype reviews by at least five individuals in your target market.